Reserve Collection Guidelines

 In order to avoid confusion, the title used on the reserve form for an item must be consistent with the title information provided to your students.

-Please allow at least 3 days for Circulation Services to process reserve material.
+Please allow at least 3 days for circulation to process reserve material.
 We make every effort to process material in as timely a manner as possible and most items are on the shelf within less than 24 hours.
 However, at certain times during the academic year we receive a high volume of material and delays may be unavoidable.
 All items will be processed in the order in which they are received.

 Items which can be placed on reserve are: library or personal copies of books, videotapes, audiotapes, compact discs, and other materials as determined on an individual basis.
 The library cannot assume responsibility for damage or loss of personal copies by students.
 Photocopies of journal articles and chapters of books may be placed on reserve when determined to be in compliance with copyright law.